 We explain that the company is exploring the possibility of a CVA and in the meantime, the company needs to continue trading.
-We inform them that you will still need to buy products or services from them but will do so on a “cash on delivery” or “pro forma basis”.
+Inform them that you will still need to buy products or services from them but will do so on a “cash on delivery” or “pro forma basis”.
 We then ask them for their help in giving you some breathing space to allow us to prepare a proposal.

 You can continue to trade with your creditors on a cash basis.
 This will prove the company is a going concern which will be meeting obligations.
 The likelihood of accepting a CVA will be stronger if creditors have some faith in the company to keep up monthly payments.